jpswade/jpswade.github.io/_posts/2015-04-20-an-introduction-to-fuel-cms.md

 Since 2013, the creator of the CodeIgniter framework, EllisLab, has been seeking a new owner for the project.
 In October of 2014 at the ExpressionEngine Conference in Virginia, EllisLab CEO, Derek Jones announced that the CodeIgniter project had been transferred to the British Columbia Institute of Technology.

-CodeIgniter&#8217;s popularity, documentation, and ease of use, plays a great part in making it a great fit at the heart of FuelCMS.
+CodeIgniter's popularity, documentation, and ease of use, plays a great part in making it a great fit at the heart of FuelCMS.

 FuelCMS was created by David McReynolds, Daylight Studios, first released as open source on GitHub on Oct 27, 2010.